barryclark/jekyll-now/_cultures/2022-03-29-continuous-cloud-security.md

 > DevOpsTeams seek for continuous self improvement<br>
   Everyone is doing Security<br>
   Everyone is doing Architecture<br>
-  Everyone is responsible for the Quality
+  Everyone is responsible for the Quality (functional and non-functional)<br>
+  Everyone is needs to operate the systems or at least monitor them

 With this mindset we can narrow it down to: